digitalocean/doctl/CONTRIBUTING.md

 ### Testing

 Run the tests locally via `make test`, or on Travis CI by opening a PR.

+#### Writing Tests

+In doctl, we have two kinds of tests: unit tests and integration tests.
+Both are run with Go's built-in `go test` tool.

+Unit tests live in the `_test.go` files.
+The bulk of these tests live in the `commands` package, and exist to ensure that a CLI command produces an expected output.
+For each unit test, we typically rely on an accompanying mocked API call.
+These mocks are generated via `gomock`, and can be set to return different values from the API calls to test how our commands behave when given different inputs.

+Writing a unit test for a new command typically looks like this,

+1. Write your new command.
+2. If your new command depends on a mocked `godo` call, generate a mock for it.
+See [the section below](#godo-mocks) about regenerating mocks to learn how to do this.
+3. Use your new mocks to stub out the API call, and write a test case.
+We use `github.com/stretchr/testify/assert` for our assertions.
+Test cases typically look like the following:
+    ```go
+    func TestMyNewCommand(t *testing.T) {
+        // Use the `withTestClient` helper to access our tets config, as well as the godo API
+        // mocks.
+        withTestClient(t, func(config *CmdConfig, tm *tcMocks) {
+            // Mock the godo API call.
+            tm.myNewCommandMock.EXPECT().Get("some-value").Return("some-other-value")

+            // Optionally add a CLI argument.
+            config.Args = append(config.Args, "some-value")

+            // Optionally add a CLI flag.
+            config.Doit.Set(config.NS, "--my-flag", "some-value")

+            // Execute your command.
+            err := RunMyNewCommand(config)

+            // Add assertions to check if your test passes.
+            assert.NoError(t, err)
+        })
+    }
+    ```

+Integration tests live under the top-level `integration` directory.
+These tests exist to ensure that an invocation of a command though this CLI produces the expected output.
+These tests use a mocked HTTP client, but run the actual compiled doctl binary.

+Writing an integration test typically looks like this,

+1. Write your new command.
+2. Mock the API's JSON response that your command depends on.
+3. Execute your command using `exec.Command` on the test CLI binary.
+4. Add assertions to check the output from the CLI command.

+Rather than providing an example here, please have a look at the [`integration/account_test.go`](/integration/account_test.go) file to see what an integration test typically looks like.

 #### `godo` mocks